jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

 - Complete all initial setup steps and Steps 1 & 2 of the 'Perform Attack Steps' and before runing the exploit script in Step 3.
 - Copy all the commands in the following steps in a notepad and pre-enter the Target-IP address.
 This will save time in demo.
 - Login to Prisma Cloud and Initiate both:
-    - (Optional, noting that we only scan Hosts at this time, so willl only get results for the Host and see error for container) Agentless Scan - Monitor > Vulnerabilities > Host > Scan Agentless
+    - (Optional, noting that we only scan Hosts at this time, so will only get results for the Host and see error for container) Agentless Scan - Monitor > Vulnerabilities > Host > Scan Agentless
     - (Optional) Cloud Discovery on AWS - Monitor > Compliance > Cloud Discovery > Click on your account/EC2 service line.
 Verify the new instances are shown here and as not defended.

 ## Install Defender